avaneev/biteopt/README.md

 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 400 iterations or less, at 1e-6 precision.

+Each run may generate an equally-usable candidate solution (not necessarily having the least cost), in practice the researcher may select solution from any run based on his/her own considerations.
+In this light, it may be incorrect to assume that least-performing runs are "wasted", in practice least-performing runs may give more acceptable parameter values within the search space in comparison to the best-performing runs.

 ## Limitations ##